fnc11/FuzzyMiner/readme.md

 ```
 git clone URL
 ```
-2. Create a virtual environment inside the package FuzzyMiner
+2. Create a virtual environment inside this package.
+For windows use the below command:
 ```
 virtualenv mypython
 ```
-In case of Ubuntu/Linux use the following command to create virtual environment:
+In case of MacOS/Linux use the following command to create virtual environment:
 ```
 python3 -m venv mypython
 ```